-Ask just about any shooter what rifle they started with and they’ll tell you it was a rifle chambered for 22 LR.
-This rifle makes sense for young and beginning shooters.
-For most people, once you upgrade from a BB gun, you get a 22 LR rifle.
+Ask just about any shooter what rifle they started with and they’ll tell you it was a rifle chambered for .22 LR.
+This rifle makes sense for young and beginning shooters – and most people, once you upgrade from a BB gun, you get a .22 LR rifle.

 This makes plenty of sense.
 A .22 LR rifle is a versatile weapon.
 It can be used for target shooting, plinking, and all sorts of small game hunting.
 The weapons are also lightweight, easy to learn to shoot proficiently, have very little kickback at all, are available in a wide variety of sizes and action types, and affordable.
 The ammunition is cheap, too, meaning you can take your gun to the range and fire hundreds of rounds for less than the price of a case of beer.

 Due to the relatively low stopping power these rifles aren’t recommended for self-defense – for that experts generally recommend a shotgun or possibly a handgun – but a .22 LR rifle is all you have, you can definitely defend yourself with it.

 In short, the .22 LR rifle is a gun that every single shooter or hunter in the country should have in their gun safe.
 It works for everyone from experienced shooters to beginners and can be a fun and useful option no matter how often or where you shoot.